microsoft/fluentui-react-native/apps/fluent-tester/src/E2E/README.md

 ## Create a new Page Object

 Page Object is a design pattern which has become popular in test automation for enhancing test maintenance and reducing code duplication.
 A [page object](https://webdriver.io/docs/pageobjects.html) is an object-oriented class that serves as an interface to a page of you testing app.
 The tests then use the methods of this Page Object whenever they need to interact with the UI of that page.
-The benefit if that if the UI changes for the test page, the tests themselves don’t need to change, only the code within the page object needs to change.
+The benefit is that if the UI changes for the test page, the tests themselves don’t need to change, only the code within the page object needs to change.

-Page Objects should be put in apps/fluent-tester/src/E2E/_ *ComponentToBeTested* _/pages.
+Page Objects should be put in apps/fluent-tester/src/E2E/_ *ComponentToBeTested* _/pages/.

 ```
 // CheckboxTestPage.win.ts